nonsorich/Portofolio-Project_1/README.md

  <h1>An Analysis of NYPD Shooting Incident Dataset</h1>

- This repository contains my analysis of NYPD Shooting Incident Dataset.
+ This repository contains an analysis of NYPD shooting incident dataset.

  <h2>Introduction</h2>